 2. Warehouse automation can’t scale fast

-If you’re an ecommerce retailer who’s looking to or cope with seasonality, warehouse automation won’t help.
+If you’re an ecommerce retailer who’s looking to grow quickly or cope with seasonality, warehouse automation won’t help.
 It can take months, if not years, to design and deploy the kind of ordered warehouse that an automated guided vehicle (AGV) needs.

 3. Warehouse automation has a cost